buzzie71/ClaimTag/README.md

 `/ct addrunner <playername>` or `/ct delrunner <index>`

-and the prize for tagging a particular player can be set by holding it and running:
+The prize for tagging a particular player can be set by holding it and running:

 `/ct setprize <runnername>`

+Copies of the prizes can be obtained for inspection with `/ct getprize <runnername>`.
+The prize is given only if inventory is not full.

+Configuration changes can be saved to file with `/ct save`.

 These commands are intended to be reserved for server administrators.